Ancient Egyptian afterlife beliefs: Coffins

-Mummification Process
+Mummification process

 Mummification was a practice that the ancient Egyptians adopted because they believed that the body needed to be preserved in order for the dead to be reborn in the afterlife.
 Initially, Egyptians thought that like Ra, their physical bodies, or Khat, would reawaken after they completed their journey through the underworld.
 Once the Egyptians realized that the bodies of their dead would eventually decay, they started to see the remains of the dead as a vessel for the deceased's spirit.
 The body was dismembered and wrapped in bandages to safeguard it, if the soul decided to return.
 The heart scarab was an amulet used as a grave good or jewelry worn by the deceased pharaoh.
 The function of the heart scarab was to bind the heart to silence while it was being weighed in the underworld to ensure that the heart did not bear false witness against the deceased.
 A heart scarab was often placed on their heart and bound underneath the bandages of the mummy.
 This was to ensure that it could not be physically removed from their person.

 Funeral offerings

 Many Egyptians considered the tomb to be a home for the dead, so it was customary to leave offerings near the body of the deceased.
 Egyptians believed that even after death, one's spirit would live on because the life force was a separate entity that could detach itself from the body.
 This life force was named the Ka, and was considered to be one part of what the Egyptian believed to be the immortal soul.
-The Ba was another part of the soul that had increased mobility and dwelled within the Ka.
+The Ba was another part of the soul that had increased mobility and dwel within the Ka.
 Offerings that were left for the dead included clothing and valuable ornaments; the most important offering, however, was food, because even though the Ka was separated from the body, it could still starve.